Autism eating issues are pretty common with autistic children. As moms we just naturally want to feed our children.

 Honestly, start here and check in with the family doctor.
-You don’t want to overlook a medical issue that might be an easy fix.
+You don’t want to overlook any medical conditions that might be an easy fix.

 This is a little harder than it sounds, so let me break it down a little bit.

-Plan your 3 meal schedule each day and put a regular time with each meal if you don’t already.
+Plan your 3 meal times each day and put a regular time with each meal if you don’t already.

 We are so busy and creating a schedule can take some work.
 Having a specific time to eat each meal will trigger hunger around the meal time and hopefully increase appetite.